-If you suffer from seasonal allergies, you've likely heard of the over-the-counter antihistamine, Zyrtec.
+If you’re prone to seasonal allergies, you've likely heard of the over-the-counter antihistamine, Zyrtec®.

-The conventional medication is one of several second-generation antihistamines that is often prescribed for human use to combat environmental changes that often leave us with stuffy noses and red, itchy eyes.
+The conventional medication is one of the second-generation antihistamines that is often prescribed for human use in coping with environmental changes that often leave us with stuffy noses and red, itchy eyes.

-One of Zyrtec's most appealing features is that it does not make its user feel drowsy like other antihistamines such as Benadryl.
+One of Zyrtec's most appealing features is that it does not cause drowsiness like other antihistamines such as Benadryl.

-While the FDA does not approve it for animals, more and more vets are prescribing the drug for our dogs to reduce itching and other clinical signs of allergic reactions.
+Although the FDA has not yet approved its use in animals, more and more vets are prescribing the drug for dogs to reduce itching and other clinical signs of allergic reactions.

 What is Cetirizine

-Cetirizine is an antihistamine and is the active ingredient in Zyrtec and several other allergy medications including Zyrtec Allergy, Children's Zyrtec Allergy, Children's Zyrtec Hives Relief, PediaCare Children's 24 Hour Allergy, Aller-Tec, and Wal-Zyr.
+Cetirizine is an antihistamine and the active ingredient in Zyrtec and several other allergy medications, including Zyrtec Allergy, Children's Zyrtec Allergy, Children's Zyrtec Hives Relief, PediaCare Children's 24-Hour Allergy, Aller-Tec, and Wal-Zyr.

-Cetirizine works by blocking a specific natural substance (histamine) that your body makes when you experience an allergic reaction.
+Cetirizine works by blocking a specific natural substance (histamine) that your body produces when you experience an allergic reaction.

-Because of the fact that it blocks histamine, it is referred to as a class of medications called antihistamines.
+Because it blocks histamine, cetirizine is included among a class of medications referred to as antihistamines.

-If Fido is suffering from a variety of different allergic reactions, your veterinarian may recommend using Zyrtec.
+If Fido is affected by various allergic reactions, your veterinarian may recommend Zyrtec.

 These allergic reactions are typically associated with allergic contact dermatitis and atopic dermatitis.

-Both contact dermatitis, as well as atopic dermatitis, will trigger allergic reactions such as inflammation, hives, itching, and swelling.
+Both contact dermatitis and atopic dermatitis will trigger allergic reactions such as inflammation, hives, itching, and swelling.

 Just like in humans, dogs can also be allergic to nearly anything you can think of.
-Also similarly to humans, certain allergens have more of an effect on dogs than others.
+Also similar to humans, certain allergens can have a greater effect on dogs than others.

 What Causes Dog Allergies

-Common allergies seen in dogs include fleas (particularly saliva from fleas and flea bites), environmental allergens such as weeds, grass, pollen, and dust mites, as well as food allergies (including the food itself but more specifically food additives).
+Common allergies seen in dogs include those triggered by fleas (particularly the saliva from fleas and flea bites), environmental allergens such as weeds, grass, pollen, and dust mites, as well as food allergies (including the food itself, but more specifically, food additives).

-While we may think of allergies in the form of a runny nose and watery eyes, dogs show signs of allergies in those ways as well as others.
+While we may think of allergies in terms of a runny nose and watery eyes, dogs may also show allergy symptoms in those ways as well as others.

-If your pup is suffering from allergies and/or having an allergic reaction, you'll likely find the following symptoms.
+If your pup is prone to allergies and/or is having an allergic reaction, you'll likely notice the following symptoms: